kul-optec/nmpc-codegen/docs/install/Python_install.md

 - GNU toolchain with make (more info [here](Toolchain_install.md))
 - python 3 with casadi 3.2.x or higher and numpy/matplotlib installed on it
 - Cmake
+- Some of the demos might require aditions library's such as matplotlib to visualize the results

 ## How to install
 - make sure Cmake,make and gcc are installed
-- git clone the repo
+- git clone the [nmpc-codegen-python](https://github.com/kul-forbes/nmpc-codegen-python) repo
-- add src_python to you python path
+- add src to your python path
 - !! no compilation is required when installing , Python takes care of any compilation !!
 - Install the following library's numpy,casadi,matplotlib
-- Check out demos/Python in the nmpccodegen repo
+- Check out the demos in the nmpccodegen-python repo